vinayakbhadage/data-importer/Readme.md

 **Solution**

-one of the solution to this problem is to visualize the data in open source tool like <a  target="_blank" href="https://www.elastic.co/products/kibana">kibana </a>.
+One of the solution to this problem is to visualize the data in open source tool like <a  target="_blank" href="https://www.elastic.co/products/kibana">kibana </a>.
 But kibana uses the <a  target="_blank" href="https://www.elastic.co/products/elasticsearch">elasticsearch</a> for search and storage purpose.

 So that need to import selected records from relational database into the elasticsearch 1.6.
 The new index will be created in elasticsearch for this data and it will be used by kibana.